🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 With Beaver Builder, you get 31 creative modules that you can use to design your website.
 Apart from those modules, if you wish to extend your builder’s capabilities, you can try the PowerPack Beaver Builder Addon, which comes with 70+ creatively designed modules.

-Elementor vs. Beaver Builder Styling and Design Features
+Elementor vs Beaver Builder: Styling & Design Features

-Styling is an essential part of any page builder, and in this domain, both the page builders are not behind.
-You get immense styling options with both the page builders, and if you are not looking for something too specific, you are good with either of the builders.
+Styling is an essential part of any page builder; both are not behind in this domain.
+You get immense styling options with both page builders, and if you are not looking for something too specific, you are good with either of the builders.

 Let’s take a closer look at each builder’s styling settings.